Stay safe around electrical equipment

 - Regulation 11 - Discontinuance or Refusal of Service [PDF]

-- Proposed Regulation - Power Line Corridor Clearance
+- Regulation 23 - Clearance Requirements for Power Line Corridors [PDF]

 - Before you dig call 811